imaginatelabs/cruxus/README.md

 Create an increment release versions.

 ### Got an idea?
-Share it on twitter [@ImaginateLabs](https://www.twitter.com/ImaginateLabs) #cruxus
+Share it on twitter [@ImaginateLabs](https://www.twitter.com/ImaginateLabs) #radial

  OR

-Come chat about it on our [Gitter channel](https://gitter.im/imaginatelabs/cruxus)
+Come chat about it on our [Gitter channel](https://gitter.im/imaginatelabs/radial)

 ## Setup
 1. Clone and checkout `stable` for the latest stable release version from this repository.
    Note: checkout `master` to get the latest changes
 2. You will need Ruby-2.1 and Bundler installed
 3. Run `bundle install` to get all the gems you need
-4. Add cruxus to your path e.g.
+4. Add radial to your path e.g.
-  `export PATH=$PATH:/path/to/cruxus/lib`
+  `export PATH=$PATH:/path/to/radial/lib`
 5. Run `cx` to test installation

-Note: Cruxus requires Ruby 2.1 if you're using rvm or chruby there's a ruby version in the repo that will automatically set Ruby to the right version for you!
+Note: Radial requires Ruby 2.1 if you're using rvm or chruby there's a ruby version in the repo that will automatically set Ruby to the right version for you!

 ## Configuration